cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 **Skip Header:** Whether to skip the first line of each file.
 Supported formats are 'text', 'csv', 'tsv', 'delimited'.

 **Enable Quoted Values** Whether to treat content between quotes as a value.
 This value will only be used if the format is 'csv', 'tsv' or 'delimited'.
-For example, if this is set to true, a line that looks like '1, "a, b, c"' will output two fields.
+For example, if this is set to true, a line that looks like `1, "a, b, c"` will output two fields.
-The first field will have '1' as its value and the second will have 'a, b, c' as its value.
+The first field will have '1' as its value and the second will have `a, b, c` as its value.
 The quote characters will be trimmed.
 The newline delimiter cannot be within quotes.
-For example, rows below are invalid:

-* "ab

-     c", d

 It also assumes the quotes are well enclosed.
 The left quote will match the first following quote right before the delimiter.
-If there is an unenclosed quote, it will be included as part of data.
-For example:
+If there is an unenclosed quote, an exception will be thrown.

-* "a, "b"c,d", e" -> [a, b"c,d, e]

 **Maximum Split Size:** Maximum size in bytes for each input partition.
 Smaller partitions will increase the level of parallelism, but will require more resources and overhead.